-PHOENIX – It didn’t receive the pregame attention of the men’s game, but when the GCU and ASU women’s teams met Thursday in the Jerry Colangelo Classic, it was another positive step for the growth of the sport.
+PHOENIX – It didn’t receive the pregame attention of the men’s game, but when the GCU and ASU women’s teams met Thursday in a Hall of Fame Series competition, it was another positive step for the growth of the sport.

 The competition at Footprint Center showcased the teams at a time when interest in women’s basketball is at an all-time high.
 After the Lopes secured a comeback win over the Sun Devils, 70-59, GCU coach Molly Miller stressed the importance of maintaining momentum in the women’s game.